hirusha-adi/hirusha/docs/study/cie_al/computer_science/paper_3/my_revision_notes/chapter_18/both.md

         - because pages that are in RAM and on the disk are inter-dependent
         - nearly all processing time is used for swapping pages
   - paging
+    - what is a page?
+      - virtual memmory is divided into blocks of fixed size
+    - what is a page frame?
+      - the main memmory is divided into page frames of the same size as a page
+    - what is a page table?
+      - the page (map) table shows the mapping of pages to page frames
     - description
       - paging allows the memmory to be divided into fixed size blocks
       - the OS divides the memmory into pages